tagliala/iconmap-rails/README.md

 ```

 Iconmap does not currently support additional pin options (like `preload:` or `to:`) – every pin represents a single SVG at a specific version.

+If you need to combine multiple maps (for engines or shared gems) see the "Composing icon maps" section below.

 ### Cache sweeping